DontBugMie/FeeldTest/README.md

 Ive implemented the tasks so that all profiles are unique and will not be shown to the user more than once.

 For partner profiles I have used the middle button which shows the Feeld app logo.
-Ideally, I wanted to use the profile picture for the associated profile.
+Ideally, I wanted to use the profile picture for the associated profile that way there would be a clear distinction between profiles that are looking alone and those that are looking with a partner.

 Improvements: